Spaces for People programme

 - a team has been assigned to each locality to progress the new signage at the same time, which means all signage is expected to be in place by the end of this year

-- while exact dates have not yet been finalised for the entire programme, it will begin on Monday 5 October in Stow, Coldingham, Eddleston, Newcastleton and Sprouston and will continue to other communities in each locality during the remainder of week commencing 5 October
+- The installation programme began on Monday 5 October in Stow, Coldingham, Eddleston, Newcastleton and Sprouston and will continue to other communities in each locality